PsiHQ/Site/index.md

 <div class="row">
 <div class="container">
 <img class="right" src="/assets/em.jpeg" width = "250" height = "245">
 <p style="font-size:15px"> <i>When not working on physics, you can find me curled up with books or anime - I am a huge fan of the crime/thriller genres (think Poirot!).
-But what I love doing is writing - essays, opinion pieces or random pieces of prose.
+I also love writing - essays, opinion pieces or random pieces of prose.
 I find writing relaxing and helpful - faux therapeutic.
-I also enjoy football - soccer - and regularly follow the EPL. </i></p>  <p style="font-size:15px"><i> Right: The green glow in the middle is created by accelerated electrons.
+I also enjoy football and regularly follow the EPL. </i></p>  <p style="font-size:15px"><i> Right: The green glow in the middle is created by accelerated electrons.
 This is a setup to measure the e/m ratio of electrons - we performed this experiment in the IACS physics lab. </i></p>
 </div>
 ~~~